tcmg/gamekumo-format/README.md

 # gamekumo-format
 A general purpose game project description format.
-Purely JSON-based created by @tcmg
+Purely JSON-based.
+Created by @tcmg.

+See Examples for samples.